-EDI Converter API User Guide
+EDI API Server User Guide

 Both endpoints accept plain text request bodies and multipart/form-data uploads.
 For multipart requests, the parameter name must be files: